Bladder Clinic

-We normally are not aware of our bladder except when it is full.
+We are not normally aware of our bladder until it is full.
 The bladder muscle and the nerve supply work together and accommodate increasing volume of urine without any rise in the pressure, until the bladder reaches its capacity.

 Bladder dysfunction can have a serious impact on individual’s quality of life and can affect their ability to carry out their job and interact with people.